The Baugh-Reynolds Campus

 The student lounge on the third floor of the Seminary is home to several computers that are available for student use along with a few other computers located in the second floor lounge area.
 HelpDesk+ in Moody Memorial Library provides check-out laptops and other equipment to support your education.
 In addition, if you experience issues with your personal computer or other devices, there are technicians on-hand who can provide assistance.

 Other Facilities, Activities, and Services

 The University environment provides rich cultural opportunities through the Baylor School of Music, the Theatre and Art departments, and various museums, including the Jeanes Discovery Center within the Mayborn Museum Complex.
 In addition, Truett students enjoy the benefits of special lecture series, the McLane Student Life Center, health and wellness services, recreational activities, and the intercollegiate athletic competition of the Big 12 Conference.
 See the Student Policies and Procedures online for descriptions of these offerings.

-In 2018, the George W. Truett Theological Seminary opened its Houston campus at Tallowood Baptist Church.
-The campus provides space for classrooms and conference rooms as well as the administrative offices for the Houston campus.
-Students at the Houston campus have access to the resources at the Lanier Theological Library.
+In 2018, the George W. Truett Theological Seminary opened its Houston campus at Tallowood Baptist Church and has now transitioned to holding classes at the Lanier Library.
+The campus provides space for classrooms and resources for our Houston campus.

 San Antonio Campus